 If you are in a popular tourist area, you might be able to rent out your other rooms on Airbnb rather than take on roommates and save even more money.

-Likewise, some people list their entire home as a private rental on Airbnb (they command much higher prices for a private apartment than shared) and then they go stay with their girlfriend or sleep on friend’s couches if they get a guest for a few nights.
+Likewise, some people put their entire home as a private rental on Airbnb (they command much higher prices for a private apartment than shared) and then they go stay with their girlfriend or sleep on friend’s couches if they get a guest for a few nights.

 I put the same listing up for my property and could nearly pay the entire month’s rent in a long weekend.